(Adopted October 2014; updated August 2020)

 The Queensland Greens believe that:

 1. Biodiversity, ecosystems and ecosystem processes maintain the Earth’s life support systems including the climate system.
-Their protection, conservation and restoration can be achieved by minimizing the loss and fragmentation of habitats, species decline from land clearing, avoiding unsustainable land use, inhibiting the spread of invasive species and should take into account the natural stressors of fire, drought, floods, storms and cyclones (all exacerbated by climate change).
+Their protection, conservation and restoration can be achieved by minimizing the loss and fragmentation of habitats, species decline from land clearing, avoiding unsustainable land use, inhibiting the spread of invasive species and should take into account the natural stressors of fire, drought, floods, storms and cyclones (all exacerbated by the climate crisis).

 2. The protection, conservation and restoration of biodiversity is essential for the wellbeing of all life on Earth.